 The value of a tag is represented in an expression by the tag name.
 Tags that are organized into folders are represented by the pathname of the tag with each pair of elements being separated by a period.
-A tag named PV in a folder named Loop would thus be referenced as Loop.PV.
-Note that upper-case and lower-case characters are considered equivalent when finding the required tag.
+Therefore, a tag named PV in a folder named Loop would be referenced as Loop.PV.
+Note that uppercase and lowercase characters are considered equivalent when finding the required tag.
 Once an expression has been entered, any changes to the name of the tag will modify all of the expressions that make reference to it.